SSSD/sssd-test-suite/readme.md

 We have prepared a [sssd-vagrant](https://app.vagrantup.com/sssd-vagrant) group on vagrant cloud where we put already provisioned boxes that can be used directly on your machine.

-The machines are not currently enrolled to each other so you need to run one of two provisioning scripts:
+The machines are not currently enrolled to each other so you need to run `./sssd-test-suite up -s && ./sssd-test-suite provision -e`

-1. `./up.sh && ./provision.sh ./provision/prepare-guests.yml` -- if you need to provision
-one or more machines.
-2. `./up.sh && ./provision.sh ./provision/enroll.yml` -- if all machines are provisioned
-and you only need to establish trust between IPA and AD domains and enroll client into them.